Wasilla Depot

-The Wasilla Depot was built in 1917 in Wasilla, Alaska.
+The Wasilla Depot is a railway station in Wasilla, Alaska along the Alaska Railroad.
+The station building was constructed in 1917.
 It was designed and built by the Alaska Engineering Commission, a federal agency charged with building Alaska's railways.

-The structure, located at the corner of Parks Highway and Main Street, was restored by the Lions Clubs and the Wasilla Chamber of Commerce.
+The building was listed on the National Register of Historic Places in 1977.
+The structure was restored by the Lions Clubs and the Wasilla Chamber of Commerce.

-The building was listed on the U.S. National Register of Historic Places in 1977.
+Originally located near the intersection of Parks Highway and Kinks Goose Bay Road, the station building was moved to its current location in 2020.
+Trains continued to stop at the old location, sans depot, until January 4, 2025 when trains began utilizing the moved depot.